Seizures in Children With Hemophagocytic Lymphohistiocytosis Need Early Attention

 Seizure frequency, triggers, sleep, missed meds, side effects, and rescue med use.

-This study looked at the use of vagus nerve stimulation (VNS) to treat children with drug-resistant epilepsy, meaning their seizures did not respond to standard medications.
+A recent study looked at the use of repetitive transcranial magnetic stimulation (rTMS) as an additional treatment for adults with drug-resistant epilepsy (DRE), which means their seizures do not respond well to standard medications.